 Do they fill out a form and then you get back to them to book it?
 Or do they go straight to a calendar to book their call?

 Do they receive an email confirmation of the call and what does it say?
 How do you remind them about the call?

-First, you have to know how to position the call?
-How can you communicate the benefits so that it’s something that people will want to sign up for?
+Now you have to know how to position the call.
+Think about how you can communicate the benefits of the discovery call so that it’s something that people will want to sign up for.

-What’s in it for them in they talk to you?
-Sorry but very few people are going to sign up if it’s just a “I’m just going to pitch at you” call.
+What’s in it for them if they talk to you?
+Sorry but very few people are going to sign up if it’s just an “I’m just going to pitch at you” call.

 After you’ve finished outlining all of these pieces of your discovery call process, create a graphic or visual ad for your discovery call.
 Images and text play hand in hand here in grabbing people’s attention.

 - Call to action

 - Main benefit for them when they take you up on this free offer